izivkov/GShockTimeServer/README.md

 ## Adding a Display

-If you are running the server on a [Pi Zero](https://amzn.to/3GA6nIR) or other Pi device, you can add a small LCD display to monitor the operation.
+If you are running the server on a Pi Zero or other Pi device, you can add a small LCD display to monitor the operation.
+If you are getting the Pi Zero, make sure you get one with the 40-pin header already soldered in, like [this one](https://amzn.to/3GA6nIR).
 Here is what the display shows:

 1. Welocome Screen.
 2. Connecting Screen.